 National Institute for Mathematical and Biological Synthesis News

-February 12 marks the 207th birthday of Charles Darwin, the biologist who shaped the way scientists study life on Earth.
-Students will honor his birthday with Darwin Day, a paleontology-themed celebration beginning Tuesday, February 9.
+February 12 marks the 208th birthday of Charles Darwin, the biologist who shaped the way scientists study life on earth.

 In the upside-down world of the pipefish, sexual selection appears to work in reverse, with flashy females battling for males who bear the pregnancy and carry their young to term in their brood pouch.
 But new research from the National Institute for Mathematical and Biological Synthesis (NIMBioS) shows even more factors appear to play a role in determining mating success.